 Data is under attack.
 The 1,070% year-over-year uptick in ransomware threats proves it1.
 And today’s bad actors aren’t just encrypting data.
 They’re destroying backups and exfiltrating data so they can profit and damage brand reputations at the same time.
 That’s increasing the ransomware blast radius.
 Don’t let ransomware attackers win.
 Instead, fortify your environment and improve your response strategy with five next-gen data management powers.

-is a solution that rapidly restores hundreds of VMs, large databases or large volumes of unstructured data instantly, at scale, to any point in time and location.
-And to be sure you aren’t reinfecting your environment with malware, find a solution that also provides a snapshot health assessment and then allows you to perform clean and predictable data recovery directly in-place on the same platform— saving you resources and time.
+is a solution that rapidly restores hundreds of VMs, large databases and large volumes of unstructured data instantly, at scale, to any point in time and location.
+And to be sure you aren’t reinfecting your environment with malware, find a solution that provides a snapshot health assessment and allows you to perform clean and predictable data recovery directly in place on the same platform— saving you

-Discovering a solution to combat ransomware is becoming business imperative.
+Discovering a solution to combat ransomware is becoming a business imperative.
 Next-gen data management provides the data security, ransomware recovery, and cyber resiliency capabilities your organization needs to stay competitive and confidently refuse to pay ransom.
 1FortiGuard Labs 2021 mid-year Global Threat Landscape Report 2 Cybersecurity Ventures